pjay79/BarsAppAmplify/README.md

 - delete app from simulator or device and rebuild
 - erase all content and settings from simulator and rebuild
 - clean build folder in xcode and rebuild

+If you are getting any yellow box warnings when entering text into the SearchBar, disable remote debugging.

 ## Flow